Using Choose Hope Designs and Trademarks

 We often hear from customers and others in the community, asking whether it would be OK to use various Choose Hope designs, images, slogans, etc. Just when we think we’ve heard every possible request, a new one pops up!

-We understand these issues can be confusing.
-(Seriously.
-Just ask us how many hours we’ve spent with our lawyer trying to get a handle on this stuff!)
-So we’re attempting here to explain things as best we can, and to provide answers to some of the questions we hear most frequently.
+We understand these issues can be confusing, so we are attempting here to explain things as best we can, and to provide answers to some of the questions we hear most frequently.

 What’s this all about, anyway?

 Choose Hope’s mission is to generate enough profitable revenue that it can contribute significant donations to cancer research.
 Simply put, we need to run a great business if we want to make a difference in the fight against cancer.
 Any good business maintains strong trademarks and protects its copyrightable materials.
 When we receive usage requests, they usually boil down to one or both of those issues: copyright and/or trademark.

 Copyright protects certain types of original expression, such as: literary work; musical works; pictorial, graphic and sculptural work; audio-visual work; etc. Examples of Choose Hope material subject to copyright protection include: Product photographs; our original jewelry designs; original poems; our product descriptions; the Choose Hope logo; the chart of cancer awareness ribbon colors; our calendar of cancer awareness months, etc. Generally speaking, if you want to reproduce, adapt, distribute, perform or display work that is protected by copyright, you need permission from the copyright owner.